 Commercial Rates are a local property tax and the income is used to part-fund the annual day-to-day maintenance and provision of all services provided by Cavan County Council.
-Rates are payable on commercial properties which have been valued by the Commissioner of Valuations (Valuation Office in Dublin).
-Rates are used to fund various services such as Housing, Road, Environmental Services and Recreation & Amenity
+Rates are payable on commercial properties which have been valued by Tailte Éireann - the State property valuation agency responsible for the valuation of all commercial property for the purposes of the levying of commercial rates by Local Authorities.